joao-henriques-dev/joao-henriques-dev/README.md

 ---

+## 📄 Future Learnings & Projects Ideas

+- Scaling the FPL Asset Value Model into a web app
+- Writing a System Prompt AI Agent that analyses loads of model prompts to help with prompt engineering skills
+- Experimenting cool stuff with

+---

 ## 🤔 Fun Facts

 - I struggle not to fall in love with any science, as I’m endlessly curious about how our universe is shaped!